The most extravagant underwater sex show seen in the wild

 This is also observed in the case of cuttlefish – large males have been known to fight each other for dominance in the presence of a female.

-For any other species, this means smaller males are left out.
+For any other species, that means smaller males are left out.
 But sepias are not like any other animal.
 They discovered that if you want to impress a crushyou need to use creativity.

 “The smaller males have a dilemma on their hands, because they know they can’t beat these much larger males,” explains Sarah McAnulty, a squid biologist at the University of Connecticut, USA.